JeremyGendre/devctionnary/README.md

 Then, duplicate the .env file and create a .env.local file that you can override in order to fill in the right information about the database and so on.

+Database : MySQL.
+Please, make sure to uncomment the DATABASE_URL line in your .env.local (with 'mysql' in it) and fill the right informations.

 ### Commands

 Move to the */api* directory and run :